Glossary

 Advance Fees

-An amount payable by the resident at the inception of a residency agreement.
-The advance fee is usually specified in the residency agreement and is usually payable prior to the resident assuming occupancy of a living unit (sometimes referred to as an
+An amount payable by a resident at the inception of a residency agreement.
+The advance fee is usually specified in the residency agreement and is usually payable prior to the resident assuming occupancy of a living unit (sometimes referred to as an entrance fee, endowment fee, entry fee, or founder’s fee).

 An amount payable by a resident at the inception of a residency agreement or by a member at the inception of a membership agreement.
 The advance fee is usually specified in the residency agreement or membership agreement and is usually payable prior to occupancy of the residence or receiving benefits.